alan-turing-institute/environment-and-sustainability-gc-community/.github/ISSUE_TEMPLATE/ONBOARDING.md

 ---
-name: "\U1F680 Onboarding"
+name: "\u2728 General"
-about: Checklist for onboarding new members to the Turing E&S GC Community
+about: Have suggestions and ideas?
 title:
 labels:
+assignees: ''

 ---